 The Governing Body and Headteacher will establish procedures to ensure that all significant incidents of physical intervention are reported and recorded by the member(s) of staff involved as soon as possible after the event.
 This will be before the staff leave the building at the end of the day but after they have had time to calm down following the incident.
 The recording will be factual include any antecedents to the incident, any proactive and active strategies used and will avoid emotive language.
-The incident should be recorded on the attached incident report form (Appendix 3).
-A copy of this form will be kept securely and confidentially at the School and a copy sent to the Children and Younger Adults Health and Safety Section, marked confidential.
+The incident should be recorded on Iris.